white871/PERK/README.md

 - When the OS is rebooted, type in "ifconfig -a".
 If a "usb0" interface does not show up, type "sudo modprobe g_ether", run "ifconfig -a" again.
 - If the usb0 interface disappears after rebooting, edit the /etc/modules file, add "dwc2" and "g_ether".
 - Your computer should detect an "Ethernet Gadget" (Check device manager for windows under "Network Adapters", or "Network" on MacOS).
 - You can now ssh into the Pi without an internet connection.
 Open up terminal and type "ssh perk@perk.local".
+If that doesn't work, try "ssh perk@perk"
 For more information on setting up RPI gadget mode, you can look at this guide: https://www.raspberrypi.com/news/usb-gadget-mode-in-raspberry-pi-os-ssh-over-usb/
 ### Enabling I2S
 - To use the speaker, you must enable the I2S protocol in the config file.